 This presentation contains forward-looking statements made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
 These forward-looking statements reflect the current views of FinWise Bancorp ("FinWise," "we," "us," or the "Company") with respect to, among other things, future events and its financial performance.
-These statements are often, but not always, made through the use of words or phrases such as "may," "might," "should," "could," "predict," "potential," "believe," "will likely result," "expect," "continue," "will," "anticipate," "seek," "estimate," "intend," "plan," "project," "projection," "forecast," "budget," "goal," "target," "would," "aim" and "outlook," or the negative version of those words or other comparable words or phrases of a future or forward-looking statements are based on current expectations, estimates and projections about the Company's industry and management's beliefs and certain assumptions made by management, many of which, by their nature, are inherently uncertain and beyond the Company's control.
-The inclusion of these forward-looking statements should not be regarded as a representation by the Company or any other person that such expectations, estimates and projections will be achieved.
+These statements are often, but not always, made through the use of words or phrases such as "may," "might," "should," "could," "predict," "potential," "bludget," "goal," "target," "would," "aim" and "outlook," or the negative version of those words or other comparable words or phrases of a future or forward-looking statements are based on current expectations, estimates and projections about the Company's industry and management she based on current expectations, estimates and projections about the Company's industry and management she based on current expectations, estimates and projections about the Company's industry and management she based on current expectations, estimates and projections about the Company's industry and management as assumptions made by management, many of which, by their nature, are inherently uncertain and beyond the Company's control.
+The inclusion of these forward-looking statements should not be regarded as a representation by the Company or any other person that such expectations, estimates and projections swill be achieved.
 Accordingly, the Company cautions you that any such forward-looking statements are not guarantees of future performance and are subject to risks, assumptions and uncertainties.
 Although the Company believes that the expectations reflected in these forward-looking statements are reasonable as of the date made, actual results may prove to be materially different from the results expressed or implied by the forward-looking statements.